9 Things Professional Organizers Say Never to Spend Your Money on for the Holidays

 If we're being completely honest, it's far easier to read through the list once and tell yourself you'll avoid overspending in the name of the festive spirit.
 But it's much more difficult when you're at the stores and the pretty holly adorned serveware and Christmas color-coded linen set catches your eye.

-So, we suggest making a strict list of what your home is missing that you could buy for a seasonal spruce and formulating a mindmap of things you definitely don't need.
+So, we suggest making a strict list of what your home is missing that you could buy for a seasonal spruce-up and formulating a mindmap of things you don't need.
 That way you won't be left with spending woes and a heap of seasonal bits and bobs that have no versatility for round-the-year use.

 Amiya Baratan